python-adaptive/paper/paper.md

 Experiments often deal with noise, which could be solved by taking multiple measurements and averaging over the outcomes, such as the (not yet existing) `AverageLearnerND` will do.
 Another challenge in experiments is that changing parameters can be slow.
 Sweeping over one dimension might be faster than in others; for example, in condensed matter physics experiments, sweeping the magnetic field is much slower than sweeping frequencies.
-Additionally, some experiments exhibit hysteresis, which would mean that the sampling direction has to be restricted to certain paths.
+Additionally, some experiments exhibit hysteresis, which means that the sampling direction has to be restricted to certain paths.
 All these factors have to be taken into account to create a general-purpose sampler that can be used for experiments.
 However, Adaptive can already be used in experiments that are not restricted by the former effects.